 Another common choice is paying off debt.
 This encompasses all kinds of debt, but for the purposes of this post, let’s stick to what often represents the largest source of debt for an individual: a home mortgage.

 Your choice may depend on your stage in life, job tenure and certainty, risk tolerance, financial goals, and other factors.
-Some might choose to maximize their expected return within their risk tolerance.
+Some might choose to invest and pay off student loans simultaneously while maximizing their expected return within their risk tolerance.
 The important consideration is what makes you feel the happiest.

 Mathematically (and financially), the best choice is almost always to carry the mortgage.
 However, whether you’re a high-earning doctor carrying a doctor loan with a budget to match or a teacher pinching pennies, most will like the idea of living debt free.
 Financial freedom holds a lot of value in terms of peace of mind.

 When deciding to pay off your mortgage faster, this situation is an example where the smart financial decision might not align with the smart psychological decision.
 Regardless, you find yourself in a no-lose situation.
 Paying off a mortgage faster puts you one step closer to financial independence.

 Let’s look at the pros and cons of paying off your mortgage early to see where you fall.